CuratorCat/pcc-archive.org/wiki/club/index.md

 ## .pcc.eth ENS

-[.pcc.eth ENS subdomains](../ens/index.md) are viral on Twitter.
-It is free for PCC Cat holders to claim.
-More readable for wallet address, use the cat as PFP on web3, and the brand of PCC Community.
+**[.pcc.eth ENS subdomains](../ens/index.md) is free for PCC Cat holders to claim.** It is more readable for wallet address, use the cat as PFP on web3, and the brand of PCC Community.

 <span className="wikiPostListImgR">